GioF71/squeezelite-docker/README.md

 I would avoid to add a restart strategy to the compose file with PulseAudio.
 On my desktop setup, doing so led to all sort of issues on computer startup/reboot.
 Instead, I would use a user-level systemd service.
 An example is container in the `pulse` directory of this repository.
 Remember to use host networking if you need the player to be automatically discovered.
 Also, when using a docker run command and not using host mode, I'd suggest to create a dedicated network.
 This should be covered by the service in the `pulse` directory.

 PulseAudio mode is NOT supported for images that use a SourceForge binary.
-This notably includes `latest`.
-You might use `stable` instead as shown in the example compose file.
+You might use `latest` or `stable` images shown in the example compose file.

 ## Multiple Configurations on the same dac, and multi-dac configurations